Asheshp23/AI-systems-and-how-they-can-benefit-your-work/Process Optimization.md

 - How long do tasks take?
 - Where are the delays?
 - Are processes efficient?
-- Do they give competitive advantage?
+- Do they give a competitive advantage?

 ## Value Categories